Your Sessions and Q&A

 Our private 1 on 1 sessions are held in the comfort of your own home, where your dog (and you!) can feel most at ease.

-I offer a free optional non obligatory phone consultation prior to appointments so that clients can get to know me a bit more and to discuss how therapy could benefit their dog.
+I offer a free optional nonobligatory phone consultation prior to appointments so that you can get to know me a bit more and to discuss how therapy could benefit your dog.

-At our assessment, I will begin by conducting a thorough evaluation of your dog's physical condition.
-This will involve observing your dog's movement and gait, feeling for areas of tension or tenderness, and discussing a full medical history including medical conditions or recent injuries.
-I like to allow 90 minutes to give your dog time to get used to me and to my handling.
+At your assessment, I will conduct a thorough evaluation of your dog's physical condition.
+This will involve observing your dog's movement and gait, feeling for areas of tension, tenderness and trigger points, and discussing a full medical history including medical conditions or recent injuries.
+I like to allow 60/75 minutes to give your dog time to get used to me and to my handling.

-Based on this assessment and what your long term goals are for your dog, I will develop a customized treatment plan to address your dog's specific needs.
-Your assessment includes you dogs first massage treatment.
+Based on this assessment and what your long-term goals are for your dog, I will adjust the treatment plan to address your dog's specific needs.

 Follow up and maintenance appointments can be scheduled in at recommended intervals which suit you.
 Some conditions may require weekly visits which can then be moved to fortnightly or even monthly maintenance treatments.
 Your dog is always re-assessed at the beginning of every maintenance appointment to ensure continuity of care.

-Throughout the session, I will continuously monitor your dog's response to the massage and adjust the techniques accordingly.
+Throughout the sessions, I will continuously monitor your dog's response to the massage and adjust the techniques accordingly.

-After the session, you will receive recommendations on at-home care, such as gentle exercises and recommendations to maintain the benefits of the massage.
+After the session, you will receive recommendations on at-home care, such as gentle exercises and recommendations to maintain the benefits of the massage, and lifestyle adjustments.

 If required, reports will be sent through to your vet as treatment progresses.